 - The student may be reassigned to another room.

 Computer Labs are provided in Cafaro, Kilcawley, Lyden and Wick Houses for the convenience of our residents.
-A printer will be available for resident use in accordance with YSU policy, which states each student will be allowed up to 500 printed pages per semester.
+A printer will be available for resident use in accordance with YSU policy.

 At the beginning of Fall Semester we could experience more students wanting housing than we typically have spaces set up for.
 In this situation these students could be assigned to a private lounge or increased capacity in one of our larger rooms.
 These students will be reassigned a regular space as soon as spaces become available.

 Your Housing Contract details your rights and responsibilities while living in University Housing.
 It is important that you are familiar with this document.
 Please note that the Housing Contract is a year-long contract (see below for details about release from this contract).
-Additional copies are available online on our website: /administrative-offices/housing-and-residence-life/housing-residence-life.
+This contract is available online at housing.ysu.edu.

 Your Housing Contract is for the entire academic year (Fall & Spring semesters).
 This contract is a legal and binding agreement between you and YSU.
 YSU has established a review board for students who have a legitimate need to break their housing contract but remain enrolled.
-Application to Terminate Housing Contract forms are available online on our website: /administrative-offices/housing-and-residence-life/housing-residence-life.
-The Director of Housing & Residence Life is available to assist you with this process.
+Application to Terminate Housing Contract forms are available in the Central Housing Office in Kilcawley House.
+The Director of Housing is available to assist you with this process.
 If the Review Board determines that your circumstances do not merit termination of the contract, you will be required to honor the contract.
 Decisions of this board are final.
 Students who are no longer enrolled at YSU do not need to be released from their contract, but need to notify Housing & Residence Life of their change in enrollment status.

-Each residence hall has wireless access points throughout building.
+Each residence hall has wireless access points throughout the building.
 In addition residents have wired accessibility in residence hall rooms.
-Each room has ethernet jacks for each student to connect to the internet via the residence hall network.
-Your computer will need a standard 10/100 network card and a CAT-5 cable to hook up.
-Computers must be running on an accepted operating system to connect to the internet.
 Contact BBH tech at 1-855-326-9787 with any questions or concerns.

-Every resident will be issued a room key and a mailbox key upon check in.
+Every resident will be issued a room key, mailbox key and prox card upon check in.
 If keys are lost, the room lock will be changed and the resident will be charged $55.
-Students are required to turn in room keys for winter break.
-Students may be issued proximity cards for exterior door access.
-These cards should be treated like keys.
+Prox cards and mailbox keys will be replaced at an additional fee.
+Keys/prox card are never to be loaned or given to another person to use.

 U.S. mail and campus mail is picked up and delivered daily Monday through Saturday.
 Mail is typically placed in residents boxes by 5:00 pm daily.